Diana Fox Carney: Career

 In 2013, Fox Carney spoke to a Canadian Parliament’s finance committee about the increasing gap between the rich and poor globally, noting that two-thirds of people were living in countries where the gap had grown over the previous decade.

-In April 2013, Fox Carney, who was vice president of research at the Canada 2020 think tank at the time, contributed a paper to one of its conferences supporting carbon pricing dialogue.
-Later that month, she made an appearance on CBC News Network's Power & Politics to discuss the issue and addressed stories in the British media by stressing that she was her own person with her own ideals separate from her husband.
+In April 2013, while vice president of research at the Canada 2020 think tank, she contributed a paper to one of its conferences supporting carbon pricing dialogue.
+Later that month, she made an appearance on CBC News Network's Power & Politics to discuss the issue, and addressed stories in the British media by stressing that she was her own person with her own ideals separate from her husband.
 After leaving Canada 2020, she became the London-based Institute for Public Policy Research's director of strategy and engagement, a position she left by 2025.

 Fox Carney has been a senior advisor alongside Gerald Butts at Eurasia Group since May 2021.
 In October 2021, Fox Carney was appointed as a strategic adviser by Willis Towers Watson in its award-winning Climate Resilience Hub.

+In September 2026, federal fisheries minister Joanne Thompson appointed her as Canada's first ocean envoy ahead of the 12th Our Ocean Conference, which will be held in Halifax, Nova Scotia.
+Fox Carney will also chair the event; the position is unpaid.

 Personal life

 Carney met her husband, Mark Carney, playing hockey while studying at the University of Oxford.
 The couple married in 1994, while Mark was finishing his doctoral thesis.
 They have four children and lived in Toronto before moving to the Rockcliffe Park neighbourhood of Ottawa and then moving to London in 2013.
-One of their daughters, Cleo Carney, introduced her father at the Liberal Party convention in 2025.
+One of their daughters, Cleo Carney, introduced her father at the Liberal Party leadership convention in 2025.
 They moved back to Ottawa when Carney left his role at the Bank of England in 2020.

-In 2012, Carney caught the attention of the British press with The Daily Telegraph labelling her as an "eco-warrior" for expressed sympathy with the anti-banking occupy movement stating "global financial institutions are rotten or inadequate".
+In 2012, Fox Carney caught the attention of the British press with The Daily Telegraph labelling her as an "eco-warrior" for expressing sympathy with the anti-banking occupy movement, stating "global financial institutions are rotten or inadequate".